ggonnella/textformats/manuals/specification_syntax.md

 Predefined tags are tagnames for which a given type must be used, if they are present.
 They can be specified using the `predefined` key.
 This contains a mapping with entries tagname:typecode for each of the predefined tags.
+The `tagnames` key allows to specify a regular expression for the validation of the tagnames.
+The default value is `[A-Za-z_][0-9A-Za-z_]*`.
+Predefined tagnames do not have to match it.
+If it is set to an empty string, no other tagnames except the predefined ones are allowed.

 For `tagged_values` datatypes, the tagname, typecode and the value are splitted by a non-empty string.
 The default value is `:`.
 A different string can be